-SDRA 7: Heuston and Environs Z5: To consolidate and facilitate the development of the central area, and to identify, reinforce, strengthen and protect its civic design character and dignity.
-Z9: To preserve, provide and improve recreational amenity, open space and ecosystem services.
+SDRA 7: Heuston and Environs recreational amenity, open space and ecosystem services.
 Z10: To consolidate and facilitate the development of inner city and inner suburban sites for mixed uses.
 SDRA 7 Heuston and Environs: The Framework Plan, above, identifies 5 opportunity sites for development.
 Section 13.9 in Chapter 13 of the Written Statement sets out Guiding Principles for the development of these lands and identifies opportunities for the integration of new development into the area by addressing issues such as urban structure, land use, infrastructure, design, movement, permeability, building lines, heights and greening opportunities.
 Benefitting from Defences (flood relief scheme works)/ Sensitivity to Climate Change/ Residual Risk/ Surface Water/ Historical Flooding See Area Assessments: No. 4 Liffey: Sean Heuston Br O'Connell Bridge No. 5 Liffey: Sean Heuston Br Sarah Bridge, South Circular Rd.
-No. 17 Lower Camac: South Circular Road to Liffey
+No. 17 Lower Camac: South Circular Road to Liffey Estuary